AGRAG: Advanced Graph-based Retrieval-Augmented Generation for LLMs: Experiments

 \section{Experiments}

-In this section, we present the experimental evaluation of our framework AGRAG against 6 effective baselines spanning 3 technical categories across 5 tasks.
-Specifically, we first outline the experimental setup in Section~\ref{ssec:exp:setting}, including details on datasets, and evaluation metrics.
+In this section, we first outline the experimental setup in Section~\ref{ssec:exp:setting}, including details on datasets, and evaluation metrics.
 Next, we report the experimental results, focusing on both effectiveness and efficiency evaluations, in Section~\ref{sec:effectiveness} and Section~\ref{sec:efficiency}, respectively.
-Finally, we conduct ablation study in \autoref{ssec:exp:ablation}, parameter sensitivity study in \autoref{sec:para_sen}, and case study in \autoref{ssec:exp:ablation}.
+Finally, we conduct ablation study in Section \ref{ssec:exp:ablation}, and parameter sensitivity study in Section \ref{sec:para_sen}.